'Like an addiction': Thousands of Americans fall prey to Mexican cartel timeshare scam

 It’s in those moments that he asked himself: If he had just sent the $35,000 they asked for in January, would that have done the trick?

-This article originally appeared on Louisville Courier Journal: Thousands of Americans fall prey to Mexican cartel CJNG timeshare scam
+This article originally appeared on USA TODAY: Thousands of Americans fall prey to Mexican cartel CJNG timeshare scam